marijanbrvar/CP_TV-_Maze/README.md

 ## Getting Started

-**When you open the application from the above link, you can find short listing of 6 TV Shows** immediately **On this main page you can click on 'Hart' if you like TV Show, or click on comment button to see details and and live comment.**
+**When you open the application from the above link, you can find a short listing of 6 TV Shows** immediately **On this main page, you can click on 'Hart' if you like TV Show, or click on the comment button to see details and live comment.**

 ### Prerequisites
 - Chrome browser